scipy-conference/scipy_proceedings/papers/mark_wickert/mark_wickert.rst

 Here live from the classroom means responding to questions using on-the-fly IPython notebook demos.
 This is an excellent way to show off the power of Python.
 Sometimes questions come and you feel like building a quick model right then and there during a lecture.
 When successful, this hopefully locks in a solid understanding of the concepts involved for the whole class.
-The fact that the lecture in being recorded means that students can recreate a same demo at their leisure when they watch the lecture video.
+The fact that the lecture in being recorded means that students can recreate the same demo at their leisure when they watch the lecture video.
 The notebook goes further than a commandline interface live demo.
 The notebook can be saved and posted as a supplement/companion to the lecture.
-As mentioned earlier, I started a new notebook for each chapter of lecture material.
+As mentioned earlier, I start a new notebook for each chapter of lecture material.
 The goal was to re-post the chapter IPython notebook each time a new leture video was posted.
 This way the students would have something to play with as they started to work on their next homework assignment.